unc-csclub/csclub-web/content/help/openssh-keygen.markdown

 title: Key-based authentication with OpenSSH
 ---

-In the interests of security, the Computer Science Club Dominion Server only accepts key-based authentication for logging into its SSH server.
+In the interests of security, the Computer Science Club server requires that users who log in through SSH use key-based authentication.
 This renders brute-force password attacks ineffective, and reduces the potential for remote access vulnerabilities.
-Here's a quick guide for OpenSSH users on how to create your own key pair and use it to log in to the CSCDS.
+Here's a quick guide for OpenSSH users on how to create your own key pair and use it to log in to the CSC server.

 <section markdown="1">
 Creating your keys
 ==================

 To generate a key pair, first run `ssh-keygen` at a shell prompt on your local machine.
 You'll be prompted for a filename to use for the key pair (you can enter nothing to accept the default of `~/.ssh/id_rsa`), then a passphrase:

     me@localhost:~$ ssh-keygen
     Generating public/private rsa key pair.